 This can be done with the buttons on the battery monitor head unit or even easier via the VictronConnect app.
-Note that a VE.Direct Bluetooth Smart dongle or VE.Direct to USB interface is required.

 This chapter describes how to configure the battery monitor by making the basic settings.
-See the All features and settings [23] chapter for all settings and features.
+See the All features and settings [28] chapter for all settings and features.